 Law # 6 The Law of Evaluation – This one really hits me hard.
 I am a fixer and I do not want anyone I love to be in pain.
 This law asks us to do an evaluation, “We need to evaluate the pain our boundaries cause others.
 Do they cause pain that leads to injury?
 Or do they cause pain that leads to growth?”
 This reminds me of something Beth Moore once said, “Just because something is hard doesn’t mean it’s wrong and just because it’s easy doesn’t mean it’s right.”
 The Docs say it like this, “Just because someone is in pain doesn’t necessarily mean something bad is happening.
 Something good might be going on, such as a spouse learning to grow up.”
 The book goes into much detail with examples – another good reason to read it.

 Boundaries in any relationship can be uncomfortable.
 Downright painful – even for the one setting them.
-Gil Martin, our counselor, once told me that a boundary can look like a “I don’t love you.” to someone.
-That might not reflect how we feel, but that might be how they perceive it.
-Hopefully those issues can be worked through when both parties want to be healthy.
+Gil Martin, our counselor, once told me that a boundary can look like an “I don’t love you.” to someone.
+That’s not how we feel, but that might be how they perceive it.
+Hopefully, those issues can be worked through when both parties want to be healthy.